akhodakivskiy/VimFx/documentation/modes.md

   make sense to [enter Ignore mode by default][blacklist] and stay in Ignore mode most of the time, occasionally popping into Normal mode.

 - Hints mode.
-Entered when using the [`f` commands][f-commands] and let’s click things by typing the letters of hint markers.
+Entered when using the [`f` commands][f-commands] and lets you click things by typing the letters of hint markers.

+- Caret mode.
+Entered when using some of the [`v` commands][v-commands] and lets you copy text using the keyboard.

 If you’re unsure which mode you’re in, have a look at VimFx’s toolbar [button].